GabeScott/standard-works-vault/General Conference/1975 April - Help for Parents.md

 Little by little, we have learned over the years what reading the scriptures 15 minutes each morning can do for our family.
 You should know that we don’t try to discuss and understand each point we read.
 We try to pick out only a couple of thoughts each morning to digest.
 You should also know we still have to struggle with the plan’s performance, even though we now have only two children at our home.

-Can you imagine how a parent would feel to ask a little girl, “What did King Benjamin mean when he said, ‘When ye are in the service of your fellow beings ye are only in the service of your God’?”
-(Mosiah 2:17.)
+Can you imagine how a parent would feel to ask a little girl, “What did King Benjamin mean when he said, ‘When ye are in the service of your fellow beings ye are only in the service of your God’?” ([[Mosiah 2.17|Mosiah 2:17]].)
 And she would respond, “I suppose he means that I shouldn’t be selfish and should do little things for my sisters because it makes Heavenly Father happy—and Daddy, I want him to be happy with me, so I’m going to try harder.”
 Innumerable are the blessings that will accrue to the family that persists in this noble effort of reading the scriptures together daily.

-Remember he said, “Learn of me, and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.”
-(D&C 19:23.)
+Remember he said, “Learn of me, and listen to my words; walk in the meekness of my Spirit, and you shall have peace in me.” ([[D&C 19.23|D&C 19:23]].)

 This is a peace that surpasseth all understanding, a peace and a security that will support us through any time and any trial, a peace that will dispel the spirit of fear in a confused world.

 May the Lord bless us with the understanding and dedication not to offend his little ones.
 May he strengthen us with a resolve to teach them of him in our homes through the simple experiences of the gospel.
-May he bless us to understand his words: “If ye are prepared ye shall not fear.”
-(D&C 38:30.)
+May he bless us to understand his words: “If ye are prepared ye shall not fear.” ([[D&C 38.30|D&C 38:30]].)

 In the name of Jesus Christ.
 Amen.